carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 * Update: No interruption

 **method.parameters**
-Represent request parameters that are sent with the backend request.
+Represents request parameters that are sent with the backend request.
 Request parameters are represented as a string array of parameter destinations.
 The destination must match the pattern {location}.{name}, where location is either querystring, path, or header. name must be a valid, unique parameter name.